bogdando/packer-atlas-example/README.md

 [Stefan Scherer's blog post](https://stefanscherer.github.io/automate-building-vagrant-boxes-with-atlas/).

-The automated build is triggered by a WebHook in GitHub to start a build in CircleCI that triggers a packer build and pushes with `packer push` which builds an Atlas box.
+The automated build is triggered by a WebHook in GitHub to start a build in CircleCI that triggers a packer build and pushes the produced container image to DockerHub.
-FIXME(bogdando) pushing is working only to atlas at the moment.
-A Docker Hub autobuilds TBD, maybe.

-* To disable or enable `push all`, set the `PUSH` param in the ``circle.yaml`` to `false` or `true`.

 ## CircleCI template

-See the `circle.yml` for details how the glue works.
-It just installs packer 0.8.1, enables docker service, and starts the `packer push`, if pushing is enabled.
+See the `.circleci/config.yml` for details how the glue works.

-NOTE: Packer script to build Atlas boxes was removed from the repo, the job is disabled.
-Scripts switched to docker only builders, w/o build automation, it is TBD, maybe.

 ## RabbitMQ and Pacemaker VM nodes packer templates